tenfound/figureScrapping/README.md

 3. Search features

 How to achieve Objective 1:
-1. A way to access the pre-owned section automatically
+1.1 A way to access the pre-owned section automatically 1.2 For each listing in page 'n' of the pre-owned section, parse through the HTML data using beautiful soup 1.3 Save crucial information (eg. Name, Price, G-Code, )

-2. For each listing in page 'n' of the pre-owned section, parse through the HTML data using beautiful soup
+How to achieve 1.1:
-3. Save crucial information (eg. Name, Price, G-Code, )
+use selenium